-During the first quarter of 2008, LMDC and the City of New York met with stakeholders to evaluate and plan various improvements including: anchoring NoGos (polygonal sidewalk barriers) to the sidewalk, a turntable for vehicle security, new street furnishings, light poles, re-paneling of security booths, pedestrian interdiction near New York Stock Exchange, Eurocobble sidewalk treatment, replacement of the fence in front of the Stock Exchange, and sidewalk replacement.
-The City received approval of Phase II designs from LPC.
-SHPO approval is needed, and a presentation to SHPO is scheduled to happen in the next quarter.
+NO UPDATES TO THE PERFORMANCE MEASURES.
+PLANNING AND CONSTRUCTION IS UNDERWAY, BUT NO CONSTRUCTION HAS BEEN COMPLETED.
+During the second quarter of 2008, LMDC and the City of New York met with stakeholders to evaluate and plan various improvements including: anchoring NoGos (polygonal sidewalk barriers) to the sidewalk, a turntable for vehicle security, new street furnishings, light poles, repaneling of security booths, Eurocobble sidewalk treatment, and sidewalk replacement.
+NoGo anchoring and sidewalk replacement began in the district.
+A presentation was given on Phase II to SHPO, and SHPO had no concerns with the proposed Phase II project.